Siblings Who Have Made a Difference

 Kim joined Arc Hennepin County in 1982 as Community Service Director.
 She was promoted to executive director in 1986 and was again named executive director when the Hennepin and Carver county chapters merged in January 2001 to become Arc Hennepin-Carver.
 Throughout her Arc career, Kim has advanced many initiatives to improve the lives of people with mental retardation and related developmental disabilities and their families.
 In 1992, she held an Executive Public Policy internship in the Government Affairs Office of The Arc of the United States and in 1999, The Arc of Minnesota honored her with its Betty Hubbard Family Advocacy award.

 “It’s all because of Mike,” Kim says.
 “He teaches me about compassion, courage and faith, and to appreciate what I have.
 And my parents are role models for inclusion – Mike was Mike, and we never left him out.
-Since my son, Michael John, was diagnosed with NF, I really realize how much my family experience prepared me for accepting what life gives you and seeing the possibilities, rather than the downside of it all.”
+I really realize how much my family experience prepared me for accepting what life gives you and seeing the possibilities, rather than the downside of it all.”

 Celebrate sibs' contributions by making a contribution to the Sibling Support Project.
 Your support makes all the difference in the world!